karlabarcellos/karlaestefaania.github.io/_posts/Implications for Canada of the non-participation of the U.S. in the Trans-Pacific Partnership.md

 ---
 layout: post
-title: Example content
+title: Implications for Canada of the non-participation of the U.S. in the Trans-Pacific Partnership

-excerpt: "What is a static website generator, and why should I care?"
+excerpt: "Implications for Canada of the non-participation of the U.S. in the Trans-Pacific Partnership "
-modified: 2/29/2016, 9:00:24
+modified: 2/29/2020, 9:00:24
-tags: [intro, beginner, jekyll, tutorial]
+tags: [economics, trade, Canada, U.S.]
 comments: true
 category: blog
 ---